 Can I use the A2+ with my iPad or iPhone via USB to bypass the internal DAC and get better sound?

 Yes.
 You will need to pick up the USB Camera Adapter from Apple, which allows a USB connection to the iPad (and as of iOS7 the iPhone).
 Then just hook up as you would from a computer.
 Awesome!

 Should I use the volume control on the back of the A2+s or can I adjust from system volume on my computer?

-If the left speaker ends up in an easy to reach location, you can certainly use the physical knob to set volume.
-If not though, we generally recommend setting the A2+ at around 10-12 o'clock and adjusting from source.
-This will work great, even if your using the A2+ via USB.
+If the left speaker is in an easy to reach location, you can certainly use the physical knob to set volume.
+If not though, we generally recommend setting the A2+ at around 50% and adjusting from source.

 Can I use the A2+ with other tablets or smartphones like Samsung Galaxy or Microsoft Surface?